 - Lower your monthly payment.
 If your mortgage payment is putting more of a pinch on your monthly budget than you’d like, or if you want to save for a major purchase, it may make sense to be paying less each month.
 The most common ways to lower your monthly payment are a) to refinance with a lower interest rate, and b) to refinance with a longer-term loan (so, for example, if you have 20 years left on your 30-year loan, refinancing with a new 30-year loan reduces the amount you’ll be paying each month).

 - Change from an adjustable-rate to a fixed-rate mortgage.
 An adjustable-rate mortgage (ARM) may have offered you extremely attractive rates at the time you borrowed to purchase your home.
 But if rates go up, your ARM may adjust upward and put significant pressure on your budget.
 Refinancing offers you an opportunity to lock in a fixed rate so there are no surprises in your mortgage.
 (If you like the ARM, you might also be able to refinance for a new ARM with better terms.)

 - Take cash out.
 As you make your mortgage payments, you build equity in your home – that is, you own more and more of it each month.
 Once you’ve paid off your loan, you will own your property “free and clear,” except, of course for taxes, repairs, etc. While building equity should be your long-term goal, you may have expenses that exceed your current budget, such as paying for education or critical home improvements.
 When you refinance to put cash in your pocket now, you reduce your equity, but the reward may be the solution to a financial crisis.

-Whatever your reason for refinancing, your decision needs to make financial sense.
-Your mortgage banker / loan officer can help you evaluate your needs and the costs and benefits of refinancing.
-Give us a call and let’s explore the possibilities.
+If you are considering refinancing, you can explore more mortgage refinancing options here.
+And whatever your reason for refinancing, your decision needs to make financial sense.
+Your loan officer can help you evaluate your needs and the costs and benefits.